LS-Instruments/WebSocket-Actor/README.md

 ![](media/Server%20Menager%20Configuration.png)

-The Keepalive settings will be active for all the WebSocket Servers launched by the "WebSocket Server Manager Actor"
+**Keepalive** The Keepalive settings will be active for all the WebSocket Servers launched by the "WebSocket Server Manager Actor"

+**Certificate Chain** specifies an array of Distinguished Encoding Rules (DER) certificates.
+The certificates must be supplied depth-first: the server's certificate, followed by the Certificate Authority (CA) that signs the certificate of the server, on up to the root CA. For more details see LabVIEW TLS examples.

+**Private Key** a byte array containing the private key of the servers started by the server manager.
+For more details see LabVIEW TLS examples.

+**Secure** If set to TRUE all server started by the server manager will be providing only secure connections.
+In this case you will need to suitably configure at least the following parameters: **Certificate Chain**, **Private Key**.

+**Load OS trusted CAs** specifies whether to load Certificate Authority (CA) certificates trusted by the OS for the secure connection.

 ### WebSocket Server Listener Settings